chrisduvillard/Certificates/README.md

   - Natural Language Processing in TensorFlow
   - Sequences, Time Series and Prediction

+- Investment Management with Python and Machine Learning
+  - 1) Introduction to Portfolio Construction and Analysis with Python

 - Data Analysis with Pandas and Python

 - Databases and SQL for Data Science

 - Learning How to Learn: Powerful mental tools to help you master tough subjects